rtm/js-pick-notation/js-pick-operator.md

 Some meaningful portion of JS written today is concerned with manipulating and extracting properties from objects.

-The representative case is to create an object with two properties from another object.
+The representative case is to create an object with properties from another object.
 Today we would write this as:

     { p1: o.p1, p2: o.p2 }